Inal the Great: Folkloric biography of Inal

 After unifying Circassia, Inal turned his attention to Abkhazia, where the Abkhaz clans Anchabadze and Sharvashidze pledged allegiance to him.
-The Abkhaz people recognized Inal’s rule, and he consolidated his authority in the region.
+The Abkhaz people recognized Inal's rule, and he consolidated his authority in the region.
 Inal married twice.
 His first marriage was to a Circassian princess, and his second to an Abkhaz princess from the Anchabadze clan.
 This second marriage can be interpreted as a move to strengthen political ties with the Abkhaz.
 From his first marriage, he had a son named Chemrug, and from his second, he had two sons: Tabuldu and then Beslan.
 There are two accounts about Zan.
-One says he was Chemrug’s middle child, while the other says he was Chemrug’s brother, from Inal’s marriage to the Circassian princess.
+One says he was Chemrug's middle child, while the other says he was Chemrug's brother, from Inal's marriage to the Circassian princess.
 His sons were trained by the noblemen.

-Reforms

-Administrative reforms

 When his conquests subsided, Inal began to take measures to develop the Circassian nation by introducing reforms, organizing tribes and instituting courts of elders to govern the concerns of the Circassian provinces.
 He introduced the institution of 40 judges.

-The city of Shanjir

-After taking over the entire Circassian land with effective expansions, Inal declared the Grand Principality of Circassia, taking the title of the Grand Prince/King and the Leader of the Circassian Highlanders.
-The capital of this new Circassian state became the city of Shanjir also known as Jansher, founded in the Taman region where Inal was born and raised.
+The capital of this new Circassian state became the city of Shanjir also known as Jansher, founded in the Taman Peninsula region where Inal was born and raised.
 According to the legends, Shanjir was founded by Inal's ancestor Abdun-Khan.
 Peter Simon Pallas and Julius von Klaproth were the first researchers to draw attention to the city of Shanjir in history, they both described the city of Shanjir similarly.
 According to them, Shanjir was very "cleverly designed", had the shape of a rectangle surrounded by walls and moats, and had four gates, thus reminiscent of Roman strategic architecture.
 In the north, fake hills were built to gain an advantage over the enemy.
 Klaproth visited the ruins of the city of Shanjir, met the Circassian elders and gathered detailed information about the city.
 According to the information he learned, Shanjir was in an area close to Anapa.

 Between Psif and Nefil there is a quadrilateral with four exits, lined with ramparts and moats, reminiscent of a Roman camp.
 Remains of the walls and ditches are still visible and stretches eastward about half a German mile (3 km) in diameter.
 According to what I heard, this place was formerly the residence of the king and was called Shanjir.
 Circassians express that their ancestors lived here.